310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Kanata smile3 %}
 on this [land], being unable to [walk] is the same as being unable to [live].

-looong ago, the one who told me that was you… wasn't it?
+looong ago, the one who told me that… was chiaki, wasn't it?
 {% endbubble %}

 {% bubble Chiaki scold %}